deel-ai/deel_dataset_manager/README.md

 - The `DEEL_CONFIGURATION_FILE` environment variable can be used to specify the location of the configuration file if you do not want to use the default one.

+There exits two versions of configuration file.

+#### version 1

+The first version of configuration file allows to define only one provider configuration.

+Two key words are mandatory to specify the use of this version:
+- version: 1
+- provider:

 Below is a basic authentication for DEEL core team members (replace `${username}` by your OS username (you can also store datasets somewhere else), and `${deel-user}` and `${deel-password}` by your credentials for the DEEL tools):